trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 Given that we pass a `struct { ... }` as a parameter our condition that should have failed lives at `cgraph_edge_brings_all_agg_vals_for_node (cs, val->spec_node)` call.
-It is supposed to check that all the parameters that our `d3.constprop()` is specialised against is enough to cover all the call sites.
+It is supposed to check that all the parameters that our `d3.constprop()` is specialized against is enough to cover all the call sites.

 `cgraph_edge_brings_all_agg_vals_for_node()` just implements that:
-`avl` contains all values from seen edges while `existing` contains values `node` is specialised against.
+`avl` contains all values from seen edges while `existing` contains values `node` is specialized against.
 Adding simple `avl.dump (stderr); existing.dump (stderr);` shows the discrepancy.

-A bit of extra debugging revealed that `push_agg_values_from_edge()` is slightly broken in the way it handles self-recursive functions like `d3()`: instead of extending already known values extracted from specialised node (passed as `&existing`) it just reuses `&existing` value as if no other information is present.
+A bit of extra debugging revealed that `push_agg_values_from_edge()` is slightly broken.
+It handles self-recursive functions like `d3()`: instead of extending already known values extracted from specialized node (passed as `&existing`) it just reuses `&existing` value as if no other information is present.

-The workaround to test the theory was simple: just drop this preseed.
+The workaround to test the theory was simple: just drop this pre-seed.

 ```diff
 --- a/gcc/ipa-cp.cc